hatan4ik/aks-troublshoot-guides/docs/devops/gitops.md

 ## Prevention
 - Admission policy to block out-of-band changes.
-- Alert on OutOfSync or degraded apps; integrate with `health-dashboard.sh`.
+- Alert on OutOfSync or degraded apps; integrate with `../../scripts/monitoring/health-dashboard.sh`.